 - The “geothermal hallway” with exposed system components displays temperature gauges to watch the earth at work.

-- A “solar hallway” allow students to see the amount of energy transferred from the sun to laptop batteries.
+- A “solar hallway” allows students to see the amount of energy transferred from the sun to laptop batteries.

 - A “water conservation hallway” displays rainwater collection and filtration through site bioswales.

-- A “recycling hallway” with bins allow students to measure recycling quantities.
+- A “recycling hallway” with bins allows students to measure recycling quantities.

-- The integration of laptops and iPads combined with Wi-Fi access, creates building transparency providing students the ability to obtain knowledge beyond the classroom walls.
+The integration of laptops and iPads combined with Wi-Fi access, creates building transparency providing students the ability to obtain knowledge beyond the classroom walls.
 Within the outdoor classroom the weather station allows students to apply and monitor the impact of weather and the environment on the building’s performance.